-- 2. Employee right to review.
-On written request from an employee or former employee, a county official with custody of the records shall provide that employee, former employee or the employee's authorized representative with an opportunity to review the employee's personnel file, if the county official has a personnel file for that employee.
-These reviews shall take place during normal office hours at the location where the personnel files are maintained. - A. For the purposes of this subsection, a personnel file includes, but is not limited to, any formal or informal employee evaluations and reports relating to the employee's character, credit, work habits, compensation and benefits of which the county official has possession.
-[PL 1987, c.
-737, Pt.
-A, §2 (NEW); PL 1987, c.
-737, Pt.
-C, §106 (NEW); PL 1989, c.
-6 (AMD); PL 1989, c.
-9, §2 (AMD); PL 1989, c.
-104, Pt.
-C, §§8, 10 (AMD).] - B. The records described in subsection 1, paragraph B, may also be examined by the employee to whom they relate, as provided in this subsection.
-[PL 1987, c.
-737, Pt.
-A, §2 (NEW); PL 1987, c.
-737, Pt.
-C, §106 (NEW); PL 1989, c.
-6 (AMD); PL 1989, c.
-9, §2 (AMD); PL 1989, c.
-104, Pt.
-C, §§8, 10 (AMD).]
+2. Employee right to review.
+On written request from an employee or former employee, the municipal official with custody of the records shall provide the employee, former employee or the employee's authorized representative with an opportunity to review the employee's personnel file, if the municipal official has a personnel file for that employee.
+These reviews shall take place during normal office hours at the location where the personnel files are maintained.
+For the purposes of this subsection, a personnel file includes, but is not limited to, any formal or informal employee evaluations and reports relating to the employee's character, credit, work habits, compensation and benefits which the municipal official may possess.
+The records described in subsection 1, paragraph B, may also be examined by the employee to whom they relate, as provided in this subsection.